 Wholesale used clothing and their imports and exports are treated differently around the world.
 Different countries have different rules, legislation, and laws, and some countries even outright ban second-hand clothing.

-Africa is the biggest ecosystem for used clothing and demands 80% of the world’s second-hand clothing.
+Africa is the biggest ecosystem for used clothing and demands 80% of the world’s second-hand or raw clothing.
 Before these massive amounts of used clothes enter countries like Africa, graders are their first stop.
 A grader takes into account brands, colors, seasonality, quality, and state of the clothing.
 They then go on to sort, sell, and distribute to developing countries around the world.

 There is a common misconception that Africa receives lower-quality clothing, which couldn’t be further from the truth.
 Because they don’t buy raw donations, they typically get sorted clothing that is of a higher quality.